 If you’ve been looking to find a serious workout at home that is scalable, an indoor bike or spin bike as it has become popularly called maybe the best piece of workout equipment.
 It’s compact and easy to use.
 It, or rather you, can really burn the calories.

 Spin bikes are designed with an adjustable seat post and handlebars to give a variety of workout positions.
 In particular, they’re made to allow for standing cycling – which I love.

 Although it’s more strenuous because the tension will be higher I feel it’s a rest from my butt and also the quads.
 Cycling, whilst standing, spreads the force from the leg muscles and you also use the upper body more to spread the effort.

 Outdoor cyclists face all kinds of dangers.
 Pollution and traffic can be a big deterrent.
 An indoor cycle can help you recreate the feeling of an outdoor experience due to its construction and variable resistance.
 Many features that make spin bikes unique.
 Let’s take a look!

 One of the most important parts of the best spin bikes are the flywheel.
 It mimics the front or back rim of a bicycle, and just like a fixed wheel, in this case, you push and pull on the pedals, it rotates.
 It creates stored energy.
 To move a bicycle pedal, you push down with your feet, legs, and body weight and pull through and round.

 Without the flywheel, the ride might become bumpy and uneven.
-By rotating, it softens the bounce created when you apply pressure to pedal and force produced gives that ‘road cycling’ feel.
+By rotating, it softens the bounce created when you apply pressure to the pedal and the force produced gives that ‘road cycling’ feel.
 Generally the heavier the flywheel the smoother the ride but the harder it is to get the momentum built up.

 Spin bikes and other forms of cardio machines, use one of two kinds of resistance (although there are a couple of others) and it is applied by pressure on the flywheel.
 The forces are either magnetic or friction.
 The harder you have to pedal, the more work you’re doing.
 A more intense workout means more calories burned.